Deep learning segmentation

 Normalize the pixel values

-Only applicable to Faster-RCNN
+Applicable to Faster-RCNN

 If Normalize and center is used the values will be scaled to 0-1 before the is subtracted and the used in the division.
 See below.